JordanSpencerWu/old-website/_posts/blog/2016/2016-08-08-my-react-router-notes.markdown

   <Route path="/repos/:userName/:repoName" component={Repo}/>
 {% endhighlight %}

-Now both params are available to the Repo component using `this.props.params` inside your react component file.
-This is a quick and easy way of passing in params in your URL!
+Both params are available to the Repo component using `this.props.params` inside your react component file.
+This is a quick and easy way of passing in params to your URL!

 #### Index Routes & Index Links